The whistle-blowing procedure helps employees to report a suspicion of wrongdoing without getting into trouble.

 Article 8 Confidentiality

-The notifier, the confidential advisor, the Executive Board, the investigators, and all other parties involved in a report of suspected abuse are expected to maintain confidentiality regarding any information related to the report.
+The employee, the confidential advisor, the Executive Board, the independent third party and all other parties involved in a report of suspected abuse are expected to maintain confidentiality regarding any information related to the report.

 Article 9 Legal protection